VCTLabs/foss-rst-presentations/foss-instrumentation/open_source_drones.rst

 MAVs: Autopilots, Copters, and Drones
 =====================================

-* Micro Aerial Vehicles and (RC) Copters are not Drones
+* Micro Aerial Vehicles and (RC) Copters are not necessarily Drones

   * Drones have an autopilot and are (or at least can be) autonomous
   * RC copters (even with an IMU) are generally not fully autonomous